p2-inc/phasetwo-docs/blog/2026-07-06-scaling-keycloak-event-storage.md

 Out of the box, Keycloak stores events in the `EVENT_ENTITY` and `ADMIN_EVENT_ENTITY` tables via its JPA event store.
 This works fine for a small realm.
 It works a lot less fine when you're hosting many busy realms:

-- **Write amplification on the hot path.** Every authentication now also inserts event rows into the database that issues your tokens.
-Your busiest login day is also your busiest event-write day.
+- **Event writes ride the request transaction.** The JPA event store persists events inside the same transaction as the request that produced them.
+Every login is now gated on an extra insert: if the database is slow, the request thread waits; if event persistence fails, it can take the whole request down with it.
+Your users are paying an event-storage tax on every authentication, and your busiest login day is also your busiest event-write day.
-- **Unbounded growth or aggressive expiry.** You either let the event tables grow forever, or you configure short expiry and lose the history your customers actually want.
-Expiry itself runs bulk `DELETE`s against those same tables.
+- **Big tables are operationally fragile tables.** Once `EVENT_ENTITY` grows into the tens or hundreds of millions of rows, routine maintenance becomes dangerous.
+A Keycloak upgrade that touches the event schema can hold a lock on a table that every in-flight request is trying to insert into — and now request threads are hanging behind a migration.
+The same goes for adding an index or any other DDL you'd normally consider harmless.
+- **Expiry is a bulk `DELETE` against your hot path.** Keycloak's event expiry doesn't make old events quietly disappear — it runs mass deletes against the very tables your logins are writing to, generating lock contention, vacuum/bloat pressure, and I/O spikes.
+So you're stuck choosing between unbounded growth and periodic self-inflicted incidents, and either way you lose the long history your customers actually want.
-- **Queries that hurt.** "Show me all failed logins for this user over the last 90 days" is an analytics query.
+- **Queries that hurt.** "Show me all failed logins for this user over the last 90 days" is an analytics query: a full scan over a huge, write-hot, row-oriented table.
 Running analytics queries against your production auth database during business hours is how you end up on a status page.

 Our customers were asking good questions — *How many active users did we have last month?
 When did failed logins spike?
 Who changed that client configuration?* — and the honest answer was that the default event store isn't built to answer them at scale.